geomagpy/MARTAS/README.md

-app/file_upload.py    |	Wrapper to upload files to remote machine using either ssh, rsync, ftp app/monitor.py    |	Monitoring application to check buffer files (martas), database actuality (marcos), disk space and log files; can trigger external scripts app/mpconvert.py    |	converts MARTAS binary buffer files to other formats app/optimzetables.py    |	application too be used with archive.py or deleteold.py; uses SQL Optimze methods to clear the table space after data has been removed - non-blocking app/senddata.py    |	Send data from MARTAS to any other machine using cron/scheduler - OLD app/sendip.py    |	Helper for checking and sending public IP  (via ftp) - OLD app/serialinit.py    |	Load initialization file (in init) to activate continuous serial data delivery (passive mode)
+app/file_upload.py    |	Wrapper to upload files to remote machine using either ssh, rsync, ftp app/monitor.py    |	Monitoring application to check buffer files (martas), database actuality (marcos), disk space and log files; can trigger external scripts app/mpconvert.py    |	converts MARTAS binary buffer files to other formats app/optimzetables.py    |	application to be used with archive.py or deleteold.py; uses SQL Optimze methods to clear the table space after data has been removed - non-blocking app/senddata.py    |	Send data from MARTAS to any other machine using cron/scheduler - OLD app/sendip.py    |	Helper for checking and sending public IP  (via ftp) - OLD app/serialinit.py    |	Load initialization file (in init) to activate continuous serial data delivery (passive mode)